gojp/goreportcard/README.md

 # Go Report Card

 A web application that generates a report on the quality of an open source go project.
 It uses several measures, including `gofmt`, `go vet`, `go lint` and `gocyclo`.
 To get a report on your own project, try using the hosted version of this code running at [goreportcard.com](http://goreportcard.com).
-Currently this is limited to projects hosted on Github, but there is an [open issue](https://github.com/gojp/goreportcard/issues/51) to support all publicly hosted repos.
+Currently this is limited to projects hosted on GitHub, but there is an [open issue](https://github.com/gojp/goreportcard/issues/51) to support all publicly hosted repos.

 ### Installation